 AI voices for audiobooks are comparable to CGI actors in movies.
 It kind of works, it sometimes works surprisingly well to patch something up.
 And yet, overall, you want the human experience in art.
 AI can’t emulate that.

-But replacing human voice actors with AI as a way for publishers to earn more on audiobooks is a bad and shortsighted business strategy.
-Audiobook listeners care very much about the quality of narration of a book and will not buy (or keep) an audiobook that is not read with that magical spark that only a good voice actor has!
+But replacing human voice actors with AI as a way for a company like Amazon to earn more money is a bad and shortsighted business strategy.
+Audiobook listeners care very much about the narration quality and will not buy (or keep) an audiobook that is not read with that magical spark that only a good voice actor has!

 What about you?
 Would you buy audiobooks with AI voices?
 Please share your opinion in a comment below!